 2012 Vertical Church Films

 A growing vision among our leaders of producing excellent Christian feature films was shared, and a professional producer and director of multiple short and feature films answered the call.
 In 2010, Dallas Jenkins came from Los Angeles to Chicago to help us start on a path toward using films for Christ.
 Armed with the conviction that the most influential media (movies) should be leveraged for the most influential message (the gospel), our first project was the Christmas 2013 short film, The Ride, which won festival acclaim across the country and international distribution.
 It was followed by an Easter short film, Once We Were Slaves, which brought similar success.
-Vertical Church Film’s debut feature film, The Resurrection of Gavin Stone, began production in May of 2015 and is being released nationwide in January of 2017.
+Vertical Church Film’s debut feature film, The Resurrection of Gavin Stone, began production in May of 2015 and released nationwide in January of 2017.

 2014 Walk in the Word TV